10 – Superhero

 One last time we go back to the superb record King For a Day, Fool For a Lifetime.
 The track “Digging The Grave,” was released as the first single from the album.

 “We Care a Lot,” was the title track from the band’s debut album We Care a Lot which was released in 1985.
 The musicians on the band’s first album featured Chuck Mosley on vocals, James B. Martin on guitars, Mike “Puffy” Bordin on Drums.
 Rodney Christoper Bottum on Keyboards and William Gould on bass.

 # 2 – Land of Sunshine

-The album Angel Dust was the follow up to the band’s widely successful album The Real Thing.
-We would have like to have included more tracks from the album but we simply just ran out of space.
+The album Angel Dust was the follow-up to the band’s widely successful album The Real Thing.
+We would have liked to have included more tracks from the album but we simply just ran out of space.
 We think “Land of Sunshine,” is a great representative song of another smoking Faith No More album.
 The Angel Dust album was released in 1992.

 # 1 – Epic

 Epic was the song that turned so many people on to the band Faith No More.
 The great track was released on the album The Real Thing in 1989.
 The single “Epic,” reached the Billboard Top 10 peaking at number 9.
 A very impressive feat for such a heavy song.
 The album featured the great Mike Patton on vocals, James Martin on guitars, Bill Goukld on bass, Roddy Bottum on keys, and Mike Bordin on drums.

 Top 10 Faith No More Songs article published on Classic RockHistory.com© 2022